labaneilers/drake/Readme.md

 Drake is a cross-platform command-line build tool that executes build commands in a docker container, so that you can encapsulate all your build dependencies.
 Regardless of your development platform, your build commands will run in a single linux environment.

 # How does it work?
-Drake build a Docker image from your specified build-time Dockerfile, launches the container with your repository root mounted in the container's file system, and passes the shell command you specify via docker run.
+Drake builds a Docker image from your specified build-time Dockerfile, launches the container with your repository root mounted in the container's file system, and passes the shell command you specify via docker run.
 You use a simple yaml configuration file to map host commands to container commands.

 # Example
 Imagine I'm building a dotnet core application, and I'm using node/gulp to build static files.
-I also have a shell script to deploy:
+I also have a shell script to deploy.

-First, create a configuration file: drk.yaml:
+First, create a configuration file: `drk.yaml`:

 ```yaml
 dockerFile: Dockerfile.build